zio/zio-dynamodb/README.md

 ## Documentation

-Learn more on the [ZIO Dynamodb homepage](https://zio.dev/zio-dynamodb/)!
+Learn more on the [ZIO DynamoDB homepage](https://zio.dev/zio-dynamodb/)!

 ## Contributing